Skip to main content

 General tips when you're looking for a physical therapist (or any other health care provider):

-• When you contact a physical therapy clinic for an appointment, ask about the physical therapists’ experience helping people who have MTSS.
+• When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping people with shin splints.

 Is this content helpful?